 How to Reverse Prediabetes

 Not everyone who meets the definition of prediabetes will progress to Type 2 Diabetes.
-However, many patients diagnosed with T2D have probably been prediabetic for years without even knowing it.
+However, many patients diagnosed with T2D have probably been prediabetic for years or decades without even knowing it.
 It is a strong correlative and significant risk factor.

 Prediabetic blood sugar and hemoglobin test results should serve as a call to arms.
 Patients have a rare opportunity to reverse this damaging course and protect themselves from a debilitating, extremely life-shortening condition that brings a plethora of complications.
+Many diabetics have retinopathy or neuropathy by the time they receive a diagnosis of T2D, and this can be avoided by paying attention to these biomarkers and making lifestyle changes in advance.

 The best way to reverse prediabetes is to adopt a healthy lifestyle, including: